-We are removing our precious kids from the school this year.
+While academically adequate, we are removing our kids from the school this year.
 I was encouraged by the religious aspects of the school and was excited to invest in a Christian education for my kids.
-While Timothy has tried to add diversity (non-Dutch), the Dutch bonds are too much of a factor for them to overcome.
+Timothy has tried to add diversity (non-Dutch), however, the Dutch bonds are too much of a factor for them to overcome.
 There is a large community of families that went to school together and are now sending their children here.
 Many of them go to church together and make up their closest friends and family.
-It is not a level playing field, socially.
 When you have never been the newcomer or outsider in any situation, it is beyond your experience and ability to relate to the new kids.
-It's not a level playing field.
-My husband attended an event with one of our kids and a large group of alumni/parents were together as a group having a great time (who could blame them).
-We actually attend church with one of these dads and when he approached the group, he was virtually ignored.
-I began to ask myself, why am I paying for this experience?
+Also, my husband attended an event with one of our kids and a large group of alumni/parents were together as a group having a great time (who could blame them).
+When he approached the group, he was virtually ignored.
+I began to ask myself, why are we paying for this experience?
 If I or my kids are going to be excluded, I would rather it be by non-christians.
 It's easier to live with.

 I am becoming a bit skeptical of this "Christian" school.
 Politics and favoritism play a key role here and I'm being rubbed the wrong way on how they handle certain people.
 I began to see this political type behavior surface about three months ago.
 Then I thought, maybe it's just me.
 Well, now even my husband has witnessed it and is not very pleased.
 He is the laid back person that ALWAYS blows situations off as if it's nothing but not this time.
 I don't want to give too many details just yet but will surely update depending on the outcome of everything we're going through.
 PARENTS - Keep your eyes, and heart open here.
 Ask God for guidance and wisdom.
 PRAY and watch the signs.
 I am not saying keep your child from being enrolled as there are some benefits academically, but spirituality is number 1 for me.
 We can get great academics elsewhere.
 Another parent warned me of this type of behavior and treatment but I did not want to believe it.
 I am crushed!
 I was really looking forward to a Godly atmosphere all the way around.